Baryons in the light-front approach: The three-quark picture: Introduction

 where $p_{1,2}$ ($m_{1,2}$) are respectively the momenta (masses) of quark 1 and the diquark, $\lambda_{2}$ ($\epsilon$) is the helicity (polarization vector) of the diquark, $\bar{P}\equiv p_{1}+p_{2}$ and $M_{0}^{2}\equiv\bar{P}^{2}$.
 In fact, except for an unimportant negative sign, there is a Lorentz boost between the two expressions, and the latter have correctly considered this effect.
 Later, one can see that this Lorentz boost effect plays a crucial role in our model construction.

 Early in 1998, the authors of Ref.~\cite{Tawfiq:1998nk} developed the three-quark picture of heavy baryons.
-Recently, the three-quark picture has been used to study the weak decays of heavy flavor baryons in Refs.~\cite{Ke:2019smy,Lu:2023rmq,Geng:2021nkl,Geng:2022xpn}, and this work aims to highlight the following points: \begin{itemize} \item A bottom-up construction of spin wavefunction will be given.
+Recently, the three-quark picture has been used to study the weak decays of heavy flavor baryons in Refs.~\cite{Ke:2019smy,Lu:2023rmq,Geng:2021nkl,Geng:2022xpn,Li:2021kfb,Li:2022hcn}, and this work aims to highlight the following points: \begin{itemize} \item Spin wavefunction will be constructed in a bottom-up approach.
 In this work, we are limited to considering ground state baryons.
 Several typical baryons include: $\Lambda_{Q}$, $\Sigma_{Q}$, and $\Sigma_{Q}^{*}$.
-This is due to the following coupling in spin space: $\left(\frac{1}{2}\otimes\frac{1}{2}\right)\otimes\frac{1}{2}=(0\oplus1)\otimes\frac{1}{2}=\frac{1}{2}\oplus\frac{1}{2}\oplus\frac{3}{2}.$ One of our potentially important discoveries is that Lorentz boost effect may become more important when constructing the quark model of multiquark states, which have a certain size, and are multi-body QCD bound states.
+This is due to the following coupling in spin space: $\left(\frac{1}{2}\otimes\frac{1}{2}\right)\otimes\frac{1}{2}=(0\oplus1)\otimes\frac{1}{2}=\frac{1}{2}\oplus\frac{1}{2}\oplus\frac{3}{2}.$ One of our potentially important discoveries is that Lorentz boost may become more important when constructing the quark model of multiquark states, which have a certain size, and are multi-body QCD bound states.
 Since we may still lack a quark model that can describe all the multiquark states, this discovery may be a key to unlock the door.
-In addition, as a by-product of model construction, we can easily obtain possibly better definitions of interpolating currents of baryons. \item A method for determining the shape parameters will be proposed.
+It is worth noting that LFQM has been applied to some relatively simple multiquark states in Refs.~\cite{Cheng:2004cc,Cheng:2004ew}.
+In addition, as a by-product of model construction, we can easily obtain improved definitions of interpolating currents of baryons. \item A method for determining the shape parameters will be proposed.
 The shape parameters (see Eq.~(\ref{eq:momentum_wf})) characterize the momentum distribution inside a hadron.
 For the meson case, the shape parameter is determined by the decay constant of the meson~\cite{Cheng:2003sm}.
-The ``decay constant" of a baryon is the pole residue, which can be used to determine the shape parameters of the baryon. \item The relation between the diquark picture and the three-quark picture will be clarified.
+The ``decay constant" of a baryon is the pole residue, which is used to determine the shape parameters of the baryon, see below. \item The relation between the diquark picture and the three-quark picture will be clarified.
 In this work, we will consider three weak decays: $\Lambda_{b}\to\Lambda_{c}$, $\Sigma_{b}\to\Sigma_{c}$, and $\Xi_{cc}\to\Lambda_{c}$.
 For the first two processes, the spectator quarks are respectively a scalar and axial-vector diquark, while for the last process, a diquark is broken up in the initial state and a new diquark emerges by rearranging quarks in the final state.
 Here, for $\Xi_{cc}\to\Lambda_{c}$, the two charmed quarks in $\Xi_{cc}$ are usually considered as an axial-vector diquark and the $u,d$ quarks in $\Lambda_{c}$ form a scalar one.
 In the diquark picture, overlap factors are important quantities for obtaining the physical form factors~\cite{Wang:2017mqp}.
 We will derive the overlap factors for $\Xi_{cc}\to\Lambda_{c}$, through which the relation between the diquark picture and the three-quark picture can be illustrated. \end{itemize}